nateleavitt/mindump/cdelivery/strategy.md

 * fewer bugs - bugs are caught much earlier in delivery process
 * cheaper to fix - significant cost and time savings

-Three things needed before being CI implementation
+Three things needed before CI implementation
 * version control
 * an automated build - be able to build and run test scripts from the command line.. apart from IDE
 * agreement of team - smaller commits, more often.. it is a practice not a tool